micycle1/PeasyGradients/README.md

 For example, with *linear* interpolation, a point in a `Gradient` which is midway between 2 color stops is composed of 50% of the first color and 50% of the second color — there is a linear relationship between its position and the weighting of color it receives from each color stop.
 Other easing functions are non-linear (for example a point closer to one color stop may in some cases receive more color from the second color stop) which can result in more interesting gradients.

 Certain easing functions suit some gradient types better than others — for example, the `BOUNCE` function works well with polygon gradients but rather more poorly with linear gradients.
-Therefore, as with color spaces, experimentation with different interpolation functions is encouraged.
+Therefore, and as with color spaces, experimentation with different interpolation functions is encouraged.

 Set the interpolation (easing) function for a given `Gradient` with `.setInterpolationMode()`, like so: